 Only the Team owner can add new Team members.
-You do this from the Team tab in settings (only accessible when under the Team context).
+You do this from the Team Members tab in your settings.

-Invited users will get an email letting them know.
-If by some chance they don't get it, they can accept your invitation from the notification bar on the homepage.
+Invited users will get an email inviting them to your team, with a link to accept the invitation.
+If they already have a CodePen account with their invited email address, they can also accept your invitation from the notification bar on the homepage.

 If the email address you invite isn’t already a member, the email they get will explain briefly what CodePen is and ask them to sign up.
 When they do, they will automatically be added to your Team.